What are the expectations vs reality for new authors?

-The biggest problem is that many newly published authors do zero market research or any book promotion before a book launch.
+The biggest problem is that many newly published authors do zero market research or book promotion before a book launch.

 For example, there is a massive market for contemporary romance, but only a tiny market for gardening or rose care books.
-However, a small market segment is less competitive.
+However, a small market segment is much less competitive.

 For new independent authors, do not let your expectations cloud the reality.
 Selling books in today’s market is very hard unless you are an expert in book marketing and know who your potential book buyers are and how you can connect with them.

 Putting your book up for sale is one thing.
 Selling a lot of copies is another reality altogether.

 The realities of making it with self-published books

 The first reality to understand that vanity presses will never help you succeed.

 I hear from so many authors who had wild dreams, were told mistruths, and paid an awful lot of money to publish their book.
 And all for nothing.

 Vanity publishing is not self-publishing.
 Paying a vanity publishing company to sell books to you is not a recipe for success.
 Do not fall for the trap.

 You can only succeed if you can sell books to readers.
 And you can.